-- 1. High level of expertise in at least some of: primordial black hole science; cosmological perturbation theory; applications of quantum field theory to cosmology; inflationary model building and testing. - 2.
+- 1. High level of expertise in at least some of: cosmological perturbation theory; applications of quantum field theory to cosmology; physics beyond the Standard Model; inflationary model building and testing. - 2.
 Exceptional demonstrated innovation, skill and knowledge in a relevant area of theoretical or observational cosmology. - 3.
-Established publication record in the area of cosmology, and/or production of high-quality research software.
+Established publication record in the area of cosmology or statistical methods, and/or production of high quality research software.